Fountaincoder/microtsetlin/README.md

 ## What is a learning automata in this implementation?

-Counters.
+**A Counter**.

 In this implementation a learning automata is a simple `int` counter, whose use is governed by an ``action`` function, which simply binarises on a mid level threshold.
 In python this is:

 ```python